Please enter your name, email and zip code below to sign up!

-The Salvation Army will continue to work closely with the Oregon Department of Human Services and Oregon Youth Authority to transition each of the 21 girls currently living at the White Shield Center.
+The Salvation Army worked closely with the Oregon Department of Human Services and Oregon Youth Authority to transition each of the 21 girls living at the White Shield Center.

 In addition, The Salvation Army is committed to helping the 53 staff find another position that maximizes their experience in another Salvation Army program in the Portland Metro area.

 The Salvation Army continues to operate four shelters and four food pantries in the Portland Metro area: